 I agree, but you just have to think about what you eat before you do.
 Ask yourself if it’ll benefit you.
-Questioning myself has made me eat better!posted almost 4 years ago
+Questioning myself has made me eat better!posted over 4 years ago

 This is what i do..